hasnainshehab1924/hasnainshehab1924/README.md

 - 👋 Hi, I’m @hasnainshehab1924
-- 👀 I’m interested in artificial intelligence robotics.
+- 👀 I’m interested in artificial intelligence and robotics.
 - 🌱 I’m currently learning C.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...